imbush/Data-Science-Practice/README.md

-# Data-Science-Practice
+# Practice
-Practice and Implementation of Data Science Algorithms in Python, C++, and R
+prac - Implementation of algorithms and data structures for competitive programming and data science in Python, C++, and R. comp - Code from coding competitions